5 Simple Ways to Create an Intentional Home

 Home.
 If you’re craving a restful haven, check out these 5 things you can do to create a more intentional home for you and your family!

 The very title would suggest that I think I actually have the answers.
-But may I suggest that even the smallest tweaks and adjustments around our homes can have a big impact?
+However, may I suggest that even the smallest tweaks and adjustments around our homes can have a big impact?
 These are just a few things we have been intentionally doing for awhile now and I can honestly say they are working well for our family.

 Not perfect.
 This is a “grace upon grace” and “progress over perfection” situation!